graphql-aspnet/graphql-aspnet/src/unit-tests/graphql-aspnet-testframework/nuget-package-readme.md

 ```

 ### Supported Features
-* Setup specific authentication and authorization scenarios to test security
+* Setup specific authentication and authorization scenarios to test security.
-* Mock and inject any dependencies for your controllers
+* Mock and inject any dependencies for your controllers.
-* Interrogate the `IQueryExecutionResult` object for specific messages, metrics or thrown exceptions.
+* Interrogate the `IQueryExecutionResult` object for specific data, messages, metrics or thrown exceptions.
+* Render the resultant json document that would be sent to the requestor.

 Read the [documentation](https://graphql-aspnet.github.io/docs/development/unit-testing) for full details